-Publisher’s description: Anomaly is committed to actively seeking out and promoting the work of marginalized and underrepresented artists, including especially people of color, women, queer, differently abled, and gender nonconforming artists.
+Publisher’s description: Anomaly is committed to actively seeking out and promoting the work of marginalized and underrepresented artists, especially people of color, women, queer, trans, gender nonconforming, and disabled artists.

 We recognize that, as Kazim Ali wrote brilliantly to Aimee Nezhukumatathil: “The notion of an unbiased concept “literary merit” is an inherently and inescapably racist principle.
 An institution that relies on it is by definition a white supremacist institution.”
 Anomaly recognizes that aesthetics are not neutral, and that difference tends to be marginalized.

 Anomaly is committed to encouraging experimentation in the arts.